SaliuA/ShopSmart_Customer_analysis/README.md

 # ShopSmart Data Analysis
 ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)

-The objective of this notebook is to conduct a comprehensive analysis of the data The objective of this notebook is to conduct a comprehensive analysis of the data gathered from the ShopSmart website.
-The aim is to uncover valuable insights into how customers interact with the site, their buying behaviors, and their product preferences.
+In today’s data-driven world, businesses can optimize their resources and time by delving into their data to boost revenue and minimize customer attrition.
+The objective of this notebook is to perform an in-depth analysis of the data collected from the ShopSmart website.
+Our goal is to reveal key insights into customer interactions with the site, their purchasing habits, and their product preferences.

 ### In this notebook, I am going to try to answer a few questions: